Last Updated February 3, 2022

 In lump-sum tax countries, the price of entry is an annual fixed tax.

 For years, a number of high-tax countries have offered a special tax regime to attract high-net-worth individuals.
-These are not tax-free countries, but if you tick all the right boxes, they’ll let you pay a fixed lump sum tax each year to qualify for a residence permit, and then you can live tax-free in the country for the remainder of the year.
+These are not a few of tax-free countries around the world, but if you tick all the right boxes, they’ll let you pay a fixed lump-sum tax each year to qualify for a residence permit, and then you can live tax-free in the country for the remainder of the year.

 It is essentially a donation for the privilege of living in the country.

 You will usually need to maintain a certain standard of housing and a minimum level of wealth to qualify, as well.

 The benefit of these programs is that lump-sum tax countries are often of higher quality.
 You may be willing to pay a little tax over zero tax in order to live in Switzerland vs. Dubai or Italy vs. Vanuatu.

 Currently, you can pay a lump-sum tax in the following countries and pay zero tax on all foreign source income: